-Send or bring Internship Agreement to the site for signature.
-Submit signed copy to Dr. Hallion and complete the Internship Contract.
+Send or bring Internship Agreement (pg.
+19) to the site for supervisor's signature.
+Submit signed copy to Dr. Hallion with completed Internship Contract (pg.
+20).

 Interns must attend Internship Seminar meetings (approximately 8 per semester), and submit a Goals and Objectives paper, a major project, journal articles, time sheets, a final paper, a project binder, and an evaluation of the internship.